 Phase 2 of the review was completed in Fall 2013.
 Council endorsed the recommendations in the report, and approved the OPA and the Brampton Parkland Dedication By-law, 2013.
 The new by-law has been in effect as of October 23, 2013.

-Staff will also be commissioning a land valuation appraisal exercise to update the City-wide land values that will be used in the calculation of CIL payable for those applications that are processed under S 51.1 or 53 of the Planning Act.
+Per the 2013 By-law, staff commissioned a land valuation appraisal exercise to update the City-wide land values that will be used in the calculation of CIL payable for those applications that are processed under S 51.1 or 53 of the Planning Act.
 See Section 7 a) and b) of the by-law.
 The new values for 2014 can be found here

 Any questions pertaining to the by-law or its administration can be directed to the Parks Planning and Development Section in the Planning & Infrastructure Services Department at (905) 874-3954.
 Questions pertaining to cash-in-lieu of parkland (CIL) calculations can be directed to the Realty Services Section in the Public Services Department at (905) 874-2131.